netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 meaning that it includes the ISD/AS code of a peer.

+## Path ID Allocation {#path-id-allocation}

+SCION application may use many paths.
+This poses two problems: initial path ID allocation and incremental path ID allocation.
+See also {{Section 4.6 of QUIC-MP}} and {{Section 4.7 of QUIC-MP}}.

+When initializing a connection, servers and clients should be careful to set the maximum path ID high enough to allow as many paths as an application may need, e.g., through the initial_max_path_id transport parameter or the MAX_PATH_ID frame.

+Afterwards, on a bad connection, paths IDs may still run out earlier than expected, so servers should allocate new path IDs either automatically or on demand when receiving a PATHS_BLOCKED frame.

+### Key Implications

+SCION path IDs may run out quickly unless the server provides enough initial path IDs and provides enough path IDs once the initial contingent runs out.

+### Recommendations

+- Ensure that servers and clients are prepared to agree on an initial number of path IDs that is high enough for the user application.
+  This should be configurable.
+- Ensure that either the server proactively allocates new path IDs (MAX_PATH_ID frame) when they are running out, or that the server allocates sufficiently many new path IDs once the client sends a PATHS_BLOCKED frame.
+- Optional: Allow the client to send PATHS_BLOCKED proactively even before the path IDs are exhausted.
+Prepare the server to accept early PATHS_BLOCKED frames and respond by allocating a gracious amount of additional path IDs.

 # Summary of Recommendations {#all-recommendations}

 This memo is informational.
 However, we use {{!RFC2119}}